 is also available as part of the online edition of SYNTHESIS via Thieme E-Journals.
 More information can be found here.

-SYNTHESIS is indexed in the most important databases: Current Contents/Life Science, Current Contents/Physical, Chemical and Earth Science, Chemical Abstracts, Science Citation Index, Research Alert, Scisearch, Index Chemicus, Chemistry Citation Index, Current Chemical Reactions, Reaction Citation Index, Reference Update, Scopus, Biological Abstracts, Embase, CABS/BIOBASE, GEO Abstracts/GEOBASE.
+SYNTHESIS is abstracted and indexed in the most important databases: EBSCO, ProQuest, Current Contents/Life Science, Current Contents/Physical, Chemical and Earth Science, Chemical Abstracts, Science Citation Index, Research Alert, Scisearch, Index Chemicus, Chemistry Citation Index, Current Chemical Reactions, Reaction Citation Index, Reference Update, Scopus, Biological Abstracts, Embase, CABS/BIOBASE, GEO Abstracts/GEOBASE.

 The complete archive of SYNTHESIS is accessible through the Thieme E-Journals platform.
 It provides direct access to the full text of documents published from 1969 to the present day.